opentdf/backend/README.md

 ## Local Quick Start and Development

-This quick start guide is primarily for development and testing the ABAC and KAS infrastructure.
-See [Production](#production) for details on running in production.
+This quick start guide is primarily for standing up a local, Docker-based Kube cluster for development and testing of the OpenTDF backend stack.
+See [Existing Cluster Installation](#existing-cluster-install-local-or-non-local) for details on using a traditional Helm deployment to an operational cluster.

 ### Prerequisites